-Even the culture of the inhabitants of Uttarakhand is kept alive by their folk dances.
-The folk & tribal communities in Uttarakhand perform many seasonal dances.
-Some of such dances are Jhumeila, the Chaufula of Garhwal region and the Hurka Baul from Kumaon.
+The culture Uttarakhand is alive in the folk dances.
+The tribal communities in Uttarakhand perform seasonal dances such as Jhumeila, the Chaufula of Garhwal region and the Hurka Baul from Kumaon.
 They form a part of seasonal dances which are performed from 'Basant Panchami' to 'Sankranti' or 'Baisakhi'.
-Jhumeila is sometimes mixed but is usually restricted to women, wheras the Chaufula is a spinning dance performed by all sections of the community, at night, in groups by men and women.
-These folk songs are composed for the appreciation of nature during various occasions.
+Jhumeila is sometimes mixed but is usually restricted to women, whereas the Chaufula is a spinning dance performed by all sections of the community, at night, in groups by men and women.
+These folk songs are composed in appreciation of nature during various occasions.

 Hurka Baul Dance

-The Hurka Baul dance is performed during the cultivation of paddy and maize in the farms.
+Hurka Baul dance is performed during the cultivation of paddy and maize in the farms.
 On a fixed day, after performing the preliminary ritual, the dance is performed in different fields with different tunes.
 The dance is named according to the Hurka, which is the drum used for musical accompaniment in the performance of the dance and Baul is the song.

 Pandav Nritya recites the ecstatic tale of five Pandava brothers of Mahabharata.
 It is performed mainly in the Garhwal region of Uttarakhand.
 It is a dance-drama performance that lasts for around 10 -12 days.
 It highlights the real story and deeds of the five Pandava brothers

 The traditional tribe of Uttarakhand is known as Bhotiya dance.
 Men and women perform this dance highlighting the ancient culture and civilization of the Bhotiya community.
 It is like a death ritual performed by the community.
 According to traditional beliefs, the departed soul of the dead person remains in a goat or sheep.
 The Bhotiya dance liberates the departed soul from the animal.